How to Get Links on SEO 2.0 and Other Blogs

 Create a better one and you’ll get even more links.
 Many attempted this with social media buttons but this is already a crowded market.
 I’d use a good related posts plugin with image preview but haven’t found a perfect one yet.

 In case I know you already you may get a paid directory entry with highly optimized title, headline, description and contact info.
 It includes up to 5 meaningful links for users ans search engines alike no “click here” crap.
-Search for [Relentless Technology] to see their entry on #3 for their name.
 The basic entry is free but as I said I don’t accept submissions.

 How do you know that I know you?
-Well, have I linked to you in the past here or on SEOptimise?
+Well, have I linked to you in the past here or on other blogs I write for?
 Are you on this Twitter list or tagged best SEO website design here on Delicious?
 Do I follow you on LinkedIn?

 What else can you do?
 Focus on getting links instead of building links.
 Getting links means you get them almost as a side effect.
 You don’t submit somewhere.